 Rum omelets

 Although slightly rarer than some other Belgian desserts, rum omelets are delicious nonetheless.
 In fact, the New York Times even referred to them as an ‘obscure hidden gem from the 19th century’.
 The sweet dish is made by adding a glassful of sherry rum to the omelet mix before cooking it in a shallow pan.
-For extra flavor, powdered sugar is then sprinkled over it before serving.
+For extra flavor, sprinkle powdered sugar over it before serving.

 If you want to get really theatrical, however, you can set light to a big spoonful of rum, pour it over the omelet, and watch it ignite.
 That’s certainly one way to impress your dinner guests if you’re cooking at home.